 Now, this shouldn’t be as elaborate as you may find on a movie set or TV Show.
 For YouTube, this is simply the background that may be visible in your videos.

 An uncluttered wall can provide a clean backdrop.
 An interesting color painted on the wall will help you stand out further.
-Alpha M does this nicely with a clean black/dark grey background & the same can be said for Unbox Therapy that utilizes a crisp grey background.
+Alpha M does this nicely with a clean black/dark grey background & the same can be said for Lewis Hilsenteger at Unbox Therapy which utilizes a crisp grey background.

-You could also hang a picture, use pillows, or pretty much anything else you can find around the house to create your set.
-Get creative. 😉
+You could also hang a picture, use pillows, or do pretty much anything else you can find around the house to create your set.
+Get creative.

 Remember that studio lighting kit I mentioned earlier?

 Well, it also comes with 3 backdrops that you can use in your videos, a white background, a black background & a green backdrop that you can use as a green screen to add pretty much any background using keying techniques.

 Keying is the process of replacing a specific background color with an image or color using video editing software like Adobe Premiere Pro.